 In 2019 Telford & Wrekin Council declared a climate emergency.

-In 2020 we have now published our report and action plan which will begin the conversation around what we need to do, as a Council and as a borough to limit the impact of climate change and to meet our commitment to be carbon neutral in 10 years’ time.
+In 2020 we published our report and action plan which will begin the conversation around what we need to do, as a Council and as a borough to limit the impact of climate change and to meet our commitment to be carbon neutral in 10 years’ time.

 The Action Plan sets out the ways in which we will achieve our goal.
 Among the headline ideas to help the Council achieve this goal are: